WordPress Shopping Cart – Additional Resources

 Where is the Settings Menu for the Shopping Cart?

-The settings menu for the Shopping cart is located under the WordPress Settings menu…. please see the screenshot (click to enlarge).
+The settings menu for the Shopping cart is located under the Simple Cart Admin menu.
+Please see the following screenshot:

 How to Make the Shopping Cart Show the “Empty Cart” Message on a Post or Page